drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/01.on-site-gateways/docs.md

 Next, we'll implement the plugin configuration form methods for our *api_key* setting: *defaultConfiguration()*, *buildConfigurationForm()*, and *submitConfigurationForm()*, as described in the [Creating payment gateways documentation](../docs.md).
 We'll describe the implementation of the rest of the methods in the context of the *OnsiteInterface* we'll create.

 **OnsiteInterface** extends a base interface, *OnsitePaymentGatewayInterface*, as well as three additional interfaces provided by the Drupal Commerce Payment module.
-The other interfaces signal which additional capabilities the gateway has.
 For an actual implementation, you may want to define additional methods in your plugin's interface that are specific to your payment provider.

 ```php
 interface OnsiteInterface extends OnsitePaymentGatewayInterface, SupportsAuthorizationsInterface, SupportsRefundsInterface, SupportsUpdatingStoredPaymentMethodsInterface {